Is it Free to Put a Child Up for Adoption?

 Referrals to helpful post-adoption resources

-Facilitations of post-adoption communication between you, your child and the adoptive family for up to 18 years if you choose a semi-open adoption
+Facilitations of post-adoption communication between you, your child, and the adoptive family for up to 18 years if you choose an open adoption

-One of the reasons why many women choose adoption for their babies is because they’re not financially prepared for this baby at this time.
-So, not only is putting a baby up for adoption free, you may also be eligible for financial assistance in the form of living expenses.
+One of the reasons why many women choose adoption is because they’re not financially prepared for this baby at this time.
+So, not only is putting a baby up for adoption free, but you may also be eligible for financial assistance in the form of living expenses.

-You’ll also receive all of the services for your adoption process free.
-When you place a baby with a family through American Adoptions, this means that you’ll receive free counseling before, during and after the adoption, free medical and legal care and more.
+You’ll also receive all of the services of your adoption process for free.
+When you place a baby with a family through American Adoptions it means that you’ll receive free counseling before, during, and after the adoption, free medical and legal services, the support system you need, and so much more.

-For more information about the costs of adoption for women considering adoption and why it is free to give a baby up for adoption, call us at 1-800-ADOPTION or contact us online now for free adoption information.
+We understand this is one of the biggest and toughest decisions you’ll make in your life, but it can also be one of the best.
+To get more information about the costs of adoption for women considering adoption, and why it is free to give a baby up for adoption, call us at 1-800-ADOPTION or contact us online now for free adoption information.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.